asiomchen/mldd23_project1/README.md

     python bayesian_search.py

-Be sure to provide the path to the model file using the -m flag, and the desired number of samples to be generated using the -n flag.
+Be sure to provide the path to the model file using the -m (--model_path) flag, and the desired number of samples to be generated using the -n (--n_samples) flag.

     python bayesian_search.py -m models/name_of_the_model/model.pkl